-- a) Be designed and constructed in order to comply with the Technical Regulations of the Championship and must only use components and software of a specification that have been used in at least one (1) race or TCC during the current year or the year preceding the year of the Championship.
-These cars must fully comply with the provisions of the Technical Regulations. - b) Be designed and constructed in order to comply with the Technical Regulations of the calendar year falling immediately prior to the calendar year of the Championship and must only use components and software of a specification that have been used in at least one (1) race or TCC during the year preceding the year of the Championship. - iv)Tests arranged by the appointed tyre supplier may be carried out between 1 February and the end of the first Event of the Championship.
+- iii) Tests arranged by the appointed tyre supplier may be carried out between the end of the first Competition of the Championship and 31 15 December.
+Cars at these tests must satisfy one of the two following conditions: - a) Be designed and constructed in order to comply with the Technical Regulations of the Championship and must only use components and software of a specification that have been used in at least one (1) race or TCC during the current year or the year preceding the year of the Championship.
+These cars must fully comply with the provisions of the Technical Regulations. - b) Be designed and constructed in order to comply with the Technical Regulations of the calendar year falling immediately prior to the calendar year of the Championship and must only use components and software of a specification that have been used in at least one (1) race or TCC during the year preceding the year of the Championship. - iv) Tests arranged by the appointed tyre supplier may be carried out between 1 January February and the end of the first Event of the Championship.
 Cars at these tests must have been designed and constructed in order to comply with the Technical Regulations of the calendar year falling immediately prior to the calendar year of the Championship and must only use components of a specification that have been used in at least one (1) race or TCC during the year preceding the year of the Championship. - f) One (1) day, carried out between the start of a ten (10) day period which precedes the start of the second Competition and the last Competition of the Championship, in case a Competitor declares that one of its current race drivers is to be substituted by a driver who has not participated in a Formula 1 World Championship race in the two (2) previous calendar years.
-The following must be observed: - i) Any such day may only be carried out by the new driver and may not take place on a circuit hosting a race in the current Championship year. - ii) Any such day may only take place within a period fourteen (14) days prior to the substitution and fourteen (14) days after the substitution has taken place. - iii) If a Competitor, having declared the driver's substitution and performed the test, does not then enter a Competition with the new driver, the Competitor will be penalised by a reduction of one (1) day from the pre-season TCC days available in the following year.

-iv)Only one (1) car may be used.

-- 10.9 Car limitations during testing - a) Test parts, test software and component changes - i) For testing carried out under Articles 10.8d) and 10.8e):
+The following must be observed: - i) Any such day may only be carried out by the new driver and may not take place on a circuit hosting a race in the current Championship year. - ii) Any such day may only take place within a period fourteen (14) days prior to the substitution and fourteen (14) days after the substitution has taken place. - iii) If a Competitor, having declared the driver's substitution and performed the test, does not then enter a Competition with the new driver, the Competitor will be penalised by a reduction of one (1) day from the pre-season TCC days available in the following year. - iv) Only one (1) car may be used. - g) A maximum of four (4) car days of testing organised by the FIA in consultation with all Competitors, for the sole purpose of participating in an FIA Project (as defined in Appendix 1 of the Financial Regulations), for the express purpose to facilitate the research into spray reduction techniques in wet weather. - 10.9 Car limitations during testing - a) Test parts, test software and component changes - i) For testing carried out under Articles 10.8d) and 10.8e):